johaGL/DIMet/README.md

 ### users having IsoCor results as input

+A typical IsoCor results table is described in: https://isocor.readthedocs.io/en/latest/tutorials.html#output-files

+ Our pipeline transforms its columns into tables, so here the 'Isocor column : DIMet table' relations:
+    - corrected_area : isotopologuesAbsolute
+    - isotopologue_fraction : isotopologuesProportions
+    - mean\_enrichment :  meanEnrich\_or_fracContrib
+    - (nothing)   : Abundance

+Abundance table is the sum (per metabolite) of IsotopologuesAbsolute, we also perform it automatically, as this column is not present in the input data.

+Please stick to the example 'toy1' for the names of the tables in the **.yml** file for isocorOutput

+Note:   mean_enrichment (IsoCor) is the same as fractionalContribution (VIB) .

 Options regarding to detection limit (LOD) and blanks will not have any effect on the analysis.
-LOD is not provided in the data, and ame is true for blanks.
+LOD is not provided in the data, and the same is true for blanks.

 All the other options have effect, those related to internal standard, amount of material, and isotopologues.

 ### Metadata